How To Eat Healthy On Thanksgiving, According To Nutritionists & Dietitians

 The health benefits of green beans are undisputed.

 In addition, they contain several vitamins (C, K, A and B6) and minerals (calcium, potassium and iron, to name a few), forming a powerful line of defence against all sorts of ailments.
+This is one of the many reasons why you should eat more vegetables.

 Because raw green beans contain lectins, eating them in this form may be hard on the digestive system, potentially leading to toxicity.